tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 This points to a requirement for SNI Encryption mechanisms to also be applicable to non-TCP transports such as DTLS or QUIC.

-## Mitigate detection by TLS proxies

-It is easy to imagine designs in which the client sends some ClientHello extension that points to a secret shared by client and hidden server.
-If that secret is incorporated into the handshake secret, the exchange will only succeeds if the connection truly ends at the hidden server.
-The exchange will fail if the extension is stripped by an MITM, and the exchange will also fail if an adversary replays the extension in a ClientHello.

-The problem with that approach is clear.
-Adversaries that replay the extension can test whether the client truly wanted to access the fronting server, or was simply using that fronting server as an access gateway to something else.
-The adversaries will not know what hidden service the client was trying to reach, but they can guess.
-They can also start directly interrogate the user, or other unpleasant alternatives.

-When designing SNI encryption schemes, we have to take into account MITM attacks that strip parameters from the ClientHello, or replay attacks.
-In both cases, the desired behavior is to fall back to a connection with the fronting server, so there is no visible difference between a regular connection to that server and an attempt to reach the hidden server.

 # HTTP Co-Tenancy Fronting {#httpfronting}